 Macon County Assault and Battery Lawyer.

 If you are charged with assault and battery in Macon County or any surrounding area, you need an experienced criminal defense attorney.
-BRE Law Partner and Former Macon County Prosecutor Nrupa Patel is here to help.
+BRE Law Partners and Former Prosecutors Nrupa Patel and Andrew Wessler are here to help.

 Battery means an intentional act causing harmful or offensive contact with the “person” of another.
 The classic example of a battery occurs when a person gets into a fight with another.